 Have you heard the term ‘Homeostatis’?

 Homeostatis is when your internal system is in perfect equilibrium.
 Think of old fashioned weighing scales where you had to find the perfect balance by adding more weight or taking weight away.
 Well your body works in the same way, if it is too hot it makes you sweat to cool you down.
 Experts think that the ECS is involved in maintaining and regulating your body’s homeostatis.
-The ECS has been linked to regulating chronic pain, inflammation, motor control, sleep, liver function and stress but there are many more functions that people think the ECS can effect.

 What happens to the endocannabinoids when they have finished working?